mk-fg/python-onedrive/README.md

 with the contents like these:

 	client:
-	  id: 00000000620A3E4A
+	  id: '00000000620A3E4A'
 	  secret: gndrjIOLWYLkOPl0QhWIliQcg-MG1SRN

-(use "id" and "secret" acquired in the app registration step above, *indent these lines with spaces* - indenting with tabs is not allowed in YAML)
+(use "id" and "secret" acquired in the app registration step above, *indent these lines with spaces* - indenting with tabs is not allowed in YAML; it might also be worth quoting "id" value, as shown above)

 Then you need to perform OAuth 2.0 authorization dance by running the `onedrive-cli auth` command and following printed instructions (visit printed